pippinbarr/cart253-2020/modules/06/introduction-to-object-oriented-programming.md

 This was quite a lot of work just to get the same basic program we had before.
 Why did we do it?

-It comes down to our friends __modularity__ and __reusability__ again.
+It comes back to our friends __modularity__ and __reusability__.

-For one thing, consolidating all the aspects of a fish into one place, the `Fish` class is really helpful.
-Even better, the class is in its own file, making it easy to work on fish-related tasks by editing that one file.
+For one thing, by consolidating __all the aspects of a fish__ into one place, the `Fish` class is really helpful.
+If we ever want to change what a fish does or what properties it has, we can just change the `class`.
 This is a highly __modular__ way of writing this program.

+Also good: the class is in its own file, making it even easy to work on fish-related tasks by editing that one file.

-But perhaps better than this is the fact that our `Fish` class is __reusable__.
-We can make as many `Fish` objects from it as we want, and they will __all__ behave in the ways the class dictates!
+But perhaps even better than the modularity is the fact that our `Fish` class is __reusable__.
+We can make as many `Fish` objects from it as we want, and they will __all__ work in the ways the `Fish` class dictates!

 ---

 ## Two fish

 Let's add another `Fish` to our script.

+Remember how annoying this was going to be last time?
+We were going to have to make another JavaScript object literal, do the same setup work in `setup()` and write new `moveFish2()` and `displayFish2()` functions.
+All of which was very repetitive.

-It's as simple as adding another variable for the object, creating another `new` `Fish` object, and then calling its methods...
+Now it's as simple as adding another variable for the object, creating another `new` `Fish` object, and then calling its methods...

 `script.js`
 ```javascript